ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 # Starter kit of a widget using webpack and typescript

-This repository contains an example that can act as a starter kit for building widget using modern web developement techniques like [webpack](https://webpack.js.org/) and [typescript](https://www.typescriptlang.org/) and [babel](https://babeljs.io/).
+This repository contains an example that can act as a starter kit for building widget using modern web development techniques like [webpack](https://webpack.js.org/) and [typescript](https://www.typescriptlang.org/) and [babel](https://babeljs.io/).

 ## Why use it